 Mulham is the Acting Deputy President for Investment at the Oman Investment Authority.
-With over 25 years of commercial experience in international business and finance, Mulham is responsible for the OIA’s investments to achieve long term sustainable returns for the Sultanate of Oman and to support the diversification of the Omani economy.
-Prior to joining OIA, Mulham was Deputy CEO of Oman Oil Company SAOC and earlier with the Ministry of Oil & Gas, Oman Gas Company SAOC, and General Telecommunications Organization.
+With over 25 years of vital industry knowledge and global business experience – not only in the oil and gas industry but also in telecommunication, finance and law, Mulham is responsible for OIA’s investments to achieve long term sustainable returns for the Sultanate of Oman and to support the diversification of the Omani economy.
+Prior to joining OIA, Mulham was Deputy CEO of Oman Oil Company SAOC and earlier with the Ministry of Oil & Gas, Oman Gas Company SAOC and General Telecommunications Organisation.
 He holds a Bachelor of Business Administration in International Business from Marymount University and is a qualified Barrister-at-Law of the Bar of England and Wales.

-He is the Chief Executive Officer of Al Ahli Bank since 2018.
-Previously, Al Hatmi held various senior positions at the HSBC Bank Middle East, Oman.
+Appointed as the Chief Executive Officer of Al Ahli Bank in 2018, Said Abdullah Al Hatmi held various senior positions at the HSBC Bank Middle East, Oman.
 Overall, he has more than 17 years of commercial banking experience in the areas of corporate banking, risk management, finance and banking operations.
 Al Hatmi graduated with a Bachelor’s degree in finance from Sultan Qaboos University in 2000 and an MBA from the University of Strathclyde in the UK in 2007.
-He is also qualified as a Certified Management Accountant from the Institute of Management Accountants, USA, in 2011.
+He is also a qualified Certified Management Accountant from the Institute of Management Accountants, USA, in 2011.

-Dr. Al Lamki joined Petroleum Development of Oman (PDO) in 1973 and was seconded to Shell in The Hague.
-He went on to hold senior positions at PDO and Shell, including Head of Well Engineering, Shell Nigeria, Chief Production Technologist and Deputy Petroleum Engineering Manager at PDO, Petroleum Engineering Manager at Norske Shell, Norway and Petroleum Engineering Manager and Technical Director at PDO.
+Dr. Abdullah Mohammed Al Lamki joined Petroleum Development of Oman (PDO) in 1973 and was seconded to Shell in The Hague.
+He went on to hold senior positions at PDO and Shell, including Head of Well Engineering – Shell Nigeria, Chief Production Technologist and Deputy Petroleum Engineering Manager at PDO, Petroleum Engineering Manager at Norske Shell – Norway and Petroleum Engineering Manager and Technical Director at PDO.
 Dr. Al Lamki was appointed Deputy Managing Director and Technical Director of PDO in 1998, a position he held until his retirement in 2012.
-Dr. Al Lamki holds a Ph.D in Physics from Trinity College, Dublin, Ireland.
+Dr. Al Lamki also holds a Ph.D. in Physics from Trinity College, Dublin, Ireland.

-He is the Group CEO of ASYAD.
-Al Hatmi was a key player in the development of Oman’s National Logistics Strategy 2040.
+Group CEO of ASYAD, Al Hatmi was a key player in the development of Oman’s National Logistics Strategy 2040.
 He now oversees its implementation and spearheads the sector’s economic growth.
-He led the inception of ASYAD Group, consisting of 16 companies and spanning three major Ports with their associated free-zones, as well as Oman Shipping, Oman Post, Oman Dry Dock and Transport companies including Oman Rail, the latter was established by Al Hatmi to direct and manage the development of the GCC and national rail project in Oman.
+He led the inception of ASYAD Group, consisting of 16 companies and spanning three major Ports with their associated free-zones, as well as Oman Shipping, Oman Post, Oman Dry Dock and Transport companies including Oman Rail.
+The latter was established by Abdulrahman Salim to direct and manage the development of the GCC and national rail project in Oman.
 Al Hatmi is a Mechanical Engineer, graduated from the University of Bradford.

 Abdulrahman has 25 years of experience in the field of auditing and risk management mostly in the Government sector in the Sultanate of Oman; overseeing governance as a member of the Audit and Risk Committee and being in the Board of several public and private corporate entities in Oman.
 Abdulrahman worked previously as Director General in the State Audit Institution overseeing the state audits of ministries and state owned companies in the Government of Sultanate of Oman and assisting the institution’s Chairman and Deputy Chairman on technical matters including preparation of Supreme Audit Institutions (SAI) reports to His Majesty the Sultan and presenting the SAI in international bodies like ASOSAI and INTOSAI.